nychealth/EH-dataportal/content/data-explorer/diabetes-high-blood-pressure-and-high-cholesterol.md

 draft: true
 seo_title: "Diabetes data for NYC"
 seo_description: "Explore data, visualizations, and more on ways that environments shape health in New York City's neighborhoods."
-Description: "Datasets and visualizations of diabetes data in NYC."
+description: "Datasets and visualizations of diabetes data in NYC."
 tags:
 categories: ["healthoutcomes"]
 keywords: ["diabetes","high blood pressure","cholesterol","chronic illness"]